El Paso grandma killed, 2-year-old girl critically hurt after home floods - KVIA

 El Paso grandma killed, 2-year-old girl critically hurt after home floods

-EL PASO, Texas — A 65–year-old El Paso woman drowned and her 2–year-old granddaughter was clinging to life in the hospital Friday after floodwaters overwhelmed their home late Thursday night.
+EL PASO, Texas — A 65–year-old El Paso woman drowned and her 2–year-old granddaughter was clinging to life in the hospital Friday after floodwaters, caused by thunderstorms producing heavy rain, overwhelmed their home late Thursday night.

 Police said the death and critical injury occurred when a living room wall collapsed and trapped the pair inside the flooded home at 3219 Nashville.